 If you think wearing a solid block of bright color is too much, split it up with a print.
 Select a patterned skirt with the same hues as your top, or vice versa.
 Adding a printed accessory can work just as well.

 4. Do not try to coordinate your makeup look

 If you start coordinating your lipstick, eyeshadow, blush, and nail polish with your clothes, you start going into costume territory.
 You can get away with using a similar tone on one of your features like Solange did with her copper eyeshadow, but you need to break up the one-color look.
 Solange’s turquoise nail polish does a great job here.

 It can be difficult to find the exact Pantone color match if you’re buying from different stores, so don’t stress out about getting your shades identical.
 If your outfit has similar tones, it will still work.

 If you want to avoid looking like an Easter Egg, choose simple silhouettes.
 You can’t go wrong with classics like skinny pants or a trench coat.
 It’s best to avoid anything too frilly or voluminous, especially if you’re wearing a pastel.

 7. Think about what color flatters your complexion

 It can be tempting to want to wear your favorite color head to toe, but your fave color may not be the most flattering on you.
 Think about what shade works with your hair and skin tone.
-If you’re unsure, think about what makeup colors suit you and base your outfit off of those shades.
+If you’re unsure, think about what makeup colors suit you and base your outfit on those shades.